takenet/messaginghub-client-csharp/docs/en/1-introduction.md

 It is available in some programming languages with the same semantics, like [C#](https://github.com/takenet/messaginghub-client-csharp) and [Javascript](https://github.com/takenet/messaginghub-client-js).

 ## Access key
-You need the application name and access key.
+You need the application identifier and access key.
 To do so, follow these steps:
 - Access [Console](http://messaginghub.io/home/console)
 - Click [List](http://messaginghub.io/application/list) in `Applications` tab
 - Find your application and click the `Details` button